kristiqn124/kristiqn124/README.md

 Web Developer
 -------------

-I am a student majoring in software engineering.
+I am freshly graduated student with a Bachelor's degree in computer science.
 Dedicated to improving skills through hands-on learning and development work.
 I have really found a passion for Frondend development.
 I am a motivated and ambitious person, setting goals that i will achieve!

 * 🌍  I'm based in Sofia
 * ✉️  You can contact me at [kristiqn124@gmail.com](mailto:kristiqn124@gmail.com)